Zenchiyu/POLAR-background-prediction/README.md

 > Can I run the Jupyter notebooks remotely?

 Yes you can.
-You can use Jupyter and Remote-SSH VSCode extension to remotely edit and run codes on your remote Linux machine.
+You can use Jupyter and Remote-SSH VSCode extensions to remotely edit and run codes on your remote Linux machine.

 If you don't want to use VSCode, you can take a look at this following link: https://docs.anaconda.com/free/anaconda/jupyter-notebooks/remote-jupyter-notebook/